aang81a/my-it-support-portfolio/PROJECTS/09-remote-support-simulation/README.md

 ### Situation

-A user reports that they cannot open a work application during working hours.
+A user reports that they cannot access a browser-based work application during working hours.

 ### Questions Asked

-- What exactly happens when you try to open the application?
+- What exactly happens when you try to access the browser-based application?
 - Do you receive an error message?
 - When did the issue start?
-- Did anything change recently, such as an update, restart, or new software installation?
+- Did anything change recently, such as an update, restart, browser change, or new software installation?
-- Are other applications working normally?
+- Are other websites or web applications working normally?
+- Is the issue happening in one browser only or in multiple browsers?
 - May I start a remote support session to check the issue with you?

 ### Remote Support Steps